jaegertracing/jaeger-ui/README.md

 See [CONTRIBUTING](./CONTRIBUTING.md).

 Stuck somewhere or found a bug?
-[Create a GitHub Issue](https://github.com/jaegertracing/jaeger-ui/issues/new/choose), or try asking for help in the [Slack Channel](https://www.jaegertracing.io/get-in-touch/)
+See [Getting in Touch](https://www.jaegertracing.io/get-in-touch/) on how to ask for help.

 ## Development